xddq/hello/README.md

 # ignore this, simply following go getting started

-- imports the go module that was published on github under github.com/xddq/greetings and uses the Hello function from that module to print a greeint to stdout.
+- imports the go module that was published on github under github.com/xddq/greetings and uses functions from that to print greetings to stdout.